alexferl/huma-echo-boilerplate/README.md

                         Values: stdout, stderr

 HTTP server configuration options:
   --http-bind-addr string               Specifies the host:port address for the HTTP server to listen on (default localhost:8080)
   --http-graceful-timeout duration      Sets the maximum time to wait for in-flight requests to complete before shutting down the server (default 30s)
   --http-log-requests bool              Enables or disables logging of incoming HTTP requests (default true) --http-idle-timeout duration          Maximum duration to wait for the next request when keep-alives are enabled, a zero or negative value means there will be no timeout. (default 1m0s)
-  --http-read-timeout duration       Maximum duration for reading the entire request, including the body, a zero or negative value means there will be no timeout (default 5s)
+  --http-read-timeout duration          Maximum duration for reading the entire request, including the body, a zero or negative value means there will be no timeout (default 10s)
+  --http-read-header-timeout duration   Maximum duration allowed for reading request headers, a zero or negative value means there will be no timeout (default 2s)
-  --http-write-timeout duration      Maximum duration before timing out writes of the response, a zero or negative value means there will be no timeout (default 10s)
+  --http-write-timeout duration         Maximum duration before timing out writes of the response, a zero or negative value means there will be no timeout (default 30s)

 TLS configuration options:
   --tls-enabled bool                  Enables TLS encryption for secure communications, when enabled, the server requires HTTPS connections (default false)